aree6/LiftShift/README.md

 - **Full license text (online):** https://www.gnu.org/licenses/agpl-3.0.txt

 If you run a modified version for users to interact with over a network, the AGPL requires making the **Corresponding Source** for the running version available to those users (see AGPL §13).

-## Trademark & Branding

-The AGPL covers copyright licensing.
-It does **not** grant rights under trademark law.

-The following are protected brand identifiers of the LiftShift project maintainers:

-- **Name:** LiftShift
-- **Logos / brand assets:** including `LiftShift.png` and related marks
-- **Official domain and branding:** https://liftshift.app

-You may use, modify, and redistribute the software under the AGPL.
-You may **not** use LiftShift branding in a way that implies endorsement, affiliation, or that your fork is the official deployment.

 ## Attribution Requirement